quadropoison/PlatformerEngine/README.md

 ## What was implemented

-Implemented skeleton of the framework and composed first demo scene.
+Implemented a skeleton of the engine and composed first demo scene.
 In current implementation framework has support:

-* World generation using TileMaps
+* World generation using tile maps
 * Support uploading of background textures and fonts.
 * Player movement and animation
 * Collision detection
-* Debug information rendering for testing of collision detection.
+* Debug class which renders information for testing of collision detection.